Lithocarpus elegans

-Lithocarpus elegans is a tree in the beech family Fagaceae.
+Lithocarpus elegans is a flowering plant in the beech family Fagaceae.
 The specific epithet elegans means 'elegant', referring to the acorns and cupules.

 Description

 Lithocarpus elegans grows as a tree up to 30 m tall with a trunk diameter of up to 70 cm.
 The greyish brown bark is fissured or lenticellate.
 The coriaceous leaves measure up to 17 cm long.
 Its edible brown acorns are ovoid to roundish and measure up to 2.5 cm across.

 Distribution and habitat

-Lithocarpus elegans grows naturally in the Indian subcontinent, Indo-China, and Malesia.
+Lithocarpus elegans is native to the eastern Indian subcontinent (Bangladesh, northeastern India, Bhutan and Nepal), Indo-China, and western and central Malesia (Peninsular Malaysia, Singapore, Borneo, Sumatra, Java, and Sulawesi).
 Its habitat is dipterocarp to lower montane forests up to 1500 m elevation.

+Conservation

+Lithocarpus elegans has been assessed as least concern on the IUCN Red List.
+The area in which the species occurs has experienced urban development, conversion of land for agriculture and deforestation.
+The species is locally harvested.
+However the species is present in protected areas.

 Uses

 The timber is used locally as firewood and for charcoal.